pulumi/esc/README.md

 ## Why Pulumi ESC?

-Pulumi ESC was designed to address a set of challenges that many infrastructure and application development teams face in managing configuration and secrets across their vairous environments:
+Pulumi ESC was designed to address a set of challenges that many infrastructure and application development teams face in managing configuration and secrets across their various environments:

 * __Secrets and Configuration Sprawl__: Data in many systems.
 Challenging to audit.
 Lots of application-specific logic to acquire and compose configuration from multiple sources.
 Divergent solutions for Infrastructure and Application configuration.
 * __Duplication and Copy/Paste__: Secrets are duplicated in many places.
 Frequently coupled to application/system-specific configuration stores.